intercitygroup/css-style-guide/README.md

 $desktop-medium             : 1280px;
 $desktop-large              : 1440px;
 ```

+### Mixins
+Mixins should be used to DRY up your code, add clarity, or abstract complexity, in much the same way as well-named functions.
+Mixins that accept no arguments can be useful for this, but note that if you are not compressing your payload (e.g. gzip), this may contribute to unnecessary code duplication in the resulting styles.

 ### Use mixin and variables for media queries
 Use a media queries mixin within the pre-setted variables of breakpoints to improves the maintainability